FEDCoVK/Capstone-Project/README.md

 2. Dataset creation (images remaining)

 ## Future Work
-1.Following modules wil be added in project
+1.Following modules wil be added in project.
-2.Dataset Creation and Make trained Model
+2.Dataset Creation and Make trained Model.
-3.User successfully give expression .
+3.User successfully give expression.
 4.System successfully detect the face and epsression of user.
 5.User can give Different kind of expression to Select keyboard key.
 6.System convert the user's expression into specific action which is defined against key successfully.